 5. Therapeutic Support and Trauma-Informed Care

-Seeking professional support from trauma-informed therapists can be crucial in overcoming functional freeze.
+Seeking professional support from trauma-informed therapists can be crucial in overcoming functional freeze and improving mental health.
 At Khiron Clinics, our experts employ:

 - Neuroscience-based interventions (Polyvagal Theory, EMDR)